Wrentham, Massachusetts: Government

 Federally, Wrentham is part of Massachusetts's 4th congressional district, represented by Democrat Jake Auchincloss, elected in 2020.

 Elizabeth Warren and Edward Markey represent the town in the United States Senate.
-Republican Scott Brown, a former United States senator, was a resident of Wrentham when we won the special election on January 19, 2010.
+Republican Scott Brown, a former United States senator, was a resident of Wrentham when he won the special election on January 19, 2010.

 Education

 The Wrentham Elementary School consists of three buildings which separate the different grade levels.
 There is the Delaney Elementary School for the lowest grades, the Vogel Elementary School for a mix of lower grades and unified arts, and the Roderick Elementary School for the highest grades (up to grade 6).
 All 3 of these buildings are located on one Wrentham Elementary School campus located off of Taunton St & Randall Rd in the center of Wrentham.

 For secondary education Wrentham is in the King Philip Regional School District, which operates the public middle school and the comprehensive high school for Wrentham.
 King Philip Regional High School, located on Franklin St, is the town's public high school and serves students from Wrentham, Norfolk, and Plainville.
 Students in middle school attend King Philip Regional Middle School in Norfolk.
 Surrounding high schools, such as Tri-County Regional Vocational Technical High School in Franklin, and Norfolk County Agricultural High School in Walpole, as well as the Catholic Bishop Feehan High School in Attleboro, are also available to Wrentham students.